The Odyssey (1968 miniseries): Sixth episode: the Sirens, Scylla and Charybdis, the island of the Sun and the return to Ithaca

-Meanwhile, Telemachus returns to the island of Pylos from Sparta, more disheartened than ever, and lets the soothsayer Theoclimenus on board, convinced that he can tell him something about his father; by now Telemachus is willing to do anything and is ready to believe anyone's testimony.
+Meanwhile, Telemachus returns to Pylos from Sparta, more disheartened than ever, and lets the soothsayer Theoclimenus on board, convinced that he can tell him something about his father; by now Telemachus is willing to do anything and is ready to believe anyone's testimony.
 Getting that man on board proves to be an excellent action for Telemachus because Theoclimenus advises him to reverse the route to Ithaca, not passing through the Strait of Samos, since a snare of suitors was waiting there.
-Telemachus arrives safely in Ithaca and goes at night to the house of Eumaeus where Ulysses is also waiting for him.
-Then the goddess Athena appears to the hero and tells him that now he can finally reveal himself to his trusted family members and the night ends with a tender and moving embrace between Ulysses and his son weeping with joy.
-The following day the three plan the way to enter the court, relying on the help of Eumaeus and Penelope, while the ship returns to the port with the suitors, more angry than ever for the failed coup.
+Telemachus arrives safely in Ithaca and goes at night to the house of Eumaeus where Odysseus is also waiting for him.
+Then the goddess Athena appears to the hero and tells him that now he can finally reveal himself to his trusted family members and the night ends with a tender and moving embrace between Odysseus and his son weeping with joy.
+The following day the three plan the way to enter the court, relying on the help of Eumaeus and Penelope, while the ship returns to the port with the suitors, more angry than ever about the failed coup.

 Penelope is worried about her son's fate, but is reassured when she sees him appear safe and sound on the doorstep with Theoclimenus, and invites them to wash themselves and then eat.
-Refreshed, Telemachus approaches her mother, gently resting his head on her knee, and asks her what Ulysses was like before her birth.
+Refreshed, Telemachus approaches her mother, gently resting his head on her knee, and asks her what Odysseus was like before his birth.
 Happy, Penelope remembers when her husband, poorer than ever, came to her house to ask for her hand, although chased away by her future father-in-law.
 He, knowing that Penelope loved him secretly, went towards her chariot and the girl had chased him, begging him to let her up.
-The father, beside himself with rage, stood in front of the chariot, but Ulysses overtook him anyway, avoiding him and married Penelope.
-The episode ends with Theoclimenus who foretells the arrival of Ulysses in a few days and Eumaeus who leads his master Ulysses, always dressed as a beggar, to the court.
+The father, beside himself with rage, stood in front of the chariot, but Odysseus overtook him anyway, avoiding him and married Penelope.
+The episode ends with Theoclimenus who foretells the arrival of Odysseus in a few days and Eumaeus who leads his master Odysseus, always dressed as a beggar, to the court.